-The cost of energy has soared over the last ten years and shows no sign of slowing.
+The cost of our energy bills has soared over the last ten years and shows no sign of slowing.

 If you feel like you’re paying too much for your energy bills follow our ten simple steps to help reduce your cost, consumption and carbon footprint.